 of attempts to connect to a donor to 10.

-Note that this accounts for the global number of attempts that the joiner makes connecting to each one of the suitable donors.
+Note that this accounts for the global number of attempts that the joining server makes connecting to each one of the suitable donors.

 plugin variable defines how much time the recovery process